nihalkenkre/Asteroids/README.md

 Windows - WASD to control the Ship.
 Space bar to Shoot.
 Left Click to Add Asteroids

-Android - Drawing just the dirst first screen.
-Figuring out the interactivity and main loop.
+Android - Movement joystick on left, fire button on the right, tap on screen to add Asteroids